 Research and development activities are carried on in our various subsidiaries and are directed toward development of new products and equipment, as well as enhancements to existing products and equipment.
-Our total research and development expense was \$86.2 million in 2020, \$86.1 million in 2019 and \$56.4 million in 2018.
-The increase in research and development expense in 2019 was primarily associated with the acquisition of Xcerra on October 1, 2018.
-Incremental research and development expense directly attributed to Xcerra in 2020, 2019 and 2018 was \$44.2 million, \$45.4 million and \$11.5 million, respectively.
+Our total research and development expense was \$92.0 million in 2021, \$86.2 million in 2020 and \$86.1 million in 2019.